 Blue Cat's Phaser

-The Blue Cat’s Phaser (link to check the price at Plugin Boutique) is programmed to sound like vintage analog phaser circuits but with the precision of modern DSP control.
+The Blue Cat's Phaser is programmed to sound like vintage analog phaser circuits but with the precision of modern DSP control.

-To offer even more sonic possibilities, Blue Cat has made it possible to control the phase of the signal in both the wet and feedback paths to introduce even more phase-shifting effects.
+To offer even more sonic possibilities, Blue Cat has made it possible to control the signal phase in both the wet and feedback paths to introduce even more phase-shifting effects.

 For more information on system requirements and authorization instructions, check out the Blue Cat's Phaser user manual.

-The MeldaProduction MPhaserMB (link to check the price at Plugin Boutique) is a powerful multiband phaser, allowing users to affect different frequency bands with various styles of phaser effects simultaneously.
+The MeldaProduction MPhaserMB is a powerful multiband phaser, allowing users to affect different frequency bands with various styles of phaser effects simultaneously.

 This superb multiband phaser plugin offers pristine audio quality and up to 6 fully customizable bands with 3 perfectly transparent crossover algorithms (analog, linear-phase and hybrid).
 Adjust the phaser settings to affect each and every band with its own unique phaser effect.

 The MPhaserMB comes with two separate user interfaces.
-The basic GUI offers all the basics and several pre-defined modes to get users set up and running quickly, while the advanced GUI unlocks many additional features to create a truly unique phaser effect.
+The basic GUI offers all the basics and several predefined modes to get users set up and running quickly.
+The advanced GUI unlocks many additional features to create a truly unique phaser effect.

 The “control voltage” oscillators are completely customizable; from predefined oscillator shapes to custom waveform editing to step-sequencing and algorithmic post-processing, the phaser can be swept in virtually unlimited ways.